derekrollend/derekrollend.github.io/index.md

 # these variables are required -------------------------------
 banner_title: Derek Rollend
-banner_subtitle: a website for Derek Rollend
+banner_subtitle: Geospatial Software Engineer | Machine Learning Engineer | Data Scientist
-background_image: /images/background.jpeg
+background_image: /images/background_new.jpeg

 # all of the following variables are optional -----------------
-page_url: /hello # only include this variable if you aren't building the page to your primary domain
+page_url: /home # only include this variable if you aren't building the page to your primary domain

 # favicon
 favicon: /assets/ico/favicon.ico